Computing-for-Social-Good-CSG/feminist_data/README.md

     publisher = "ACM"
 }
 ```
-## Inspiration and other paradigms
+## Other paradigms
-There are other bias reporting paradigms that we drew inspiration from in creating this tool.
+There are other bias reporting paradigms that we referenced and drew inspiration from in creating this tool.
 Often they are tailored to other types of datasets or models, or reporting contexts.
 Additionally, most still rely on paper authors to generate potential sources of bias, whereas our tool proactively suggests them.
 ### General Paradigms (Not Data Type Specific)
 - [Dataset Nutrition Labels](https://labelmaker.datanutrition.org/)
 - [Datasheets for Datasets](https://dl.acm.org/doi/10.1145/3458723)